 The sun was still up when the cold woke him.
-He rose on shaky legs and looked out over the fields and the giant crater surrounding them with edges sloping into the middle where a vessel lay.
-Whiter than anything he had ever seen, it glowed in contrast to its bed of crushed obsidian.
+He rose on shaky legs and looked out over the fields and the giant crater surrounding them.
+In its middle lay a vessel.
+Whiter than anything he had ever seen it glowed in contrast to its bed of crushed obsidian.
 The dead encircled it like moths around a lantern.
 Sun, glass, bodies, and the glowing white vessel.
 Nothing else as far as the eye could see.
 And then further.

 He saw a figure crossing the crater.
 White as the vessel but a mere grain of sand in comparison to its mountainous size.
 It walked over the corpses so far away it seemed to stand still.
-He bent down and picked up a shard, and headed toward the figure.
-At first, he avoided stepping on the bodies, but as the cuts on his feet became deeper and more numerous, he used them as stepping stones.
+He bent down and picked up a shard and headed toward the figure.
+At first, he avoided stepping on the bodies, but as the cuts under his feet became deeper and more numerous, he used them as stepping stones.
 When he came closer, he saw the silhouette of a woman in a white dress that flickered in the wind.
-She turned and walked toward him, unfazed by her surroundings.
+She turned and walked toward him.
+Unfazed by her surroundings.

 Who are you?
 He yelled when she came within hearing distance.
 She did not answer.
 A high-frequency buzzing grew louder as she continued walking toward him.
 He saw that her dress was not white.
 The fabric was woven from all colors and mixed in the light.
 They stood watching each other in silence.
 She was young and beautiful.
 Her dark brown hair was braided into a perfect braid that almost touched the ground.